stevebrownlee/python-bangazon-site/README.md

 ## About
 We are The Illegal Llamas, and we are in the middle of production for a storefront for Bangazon, Llc.

-Bangazon is a marketplace for users to buy and sell their own physical products.
-Everything is user content driven.
+Bangazon is a e-commerce marketplace for users to buy and sell their own physical products.
+Everything is user-content driven.

 ### Prerequisites
 Install [pip](https://packaging.python.org/installing/)